alexbfree/thesis/src/chapter-8.md

 Mapping the Human Data Relations Landscape {#chapter-8}
 ==========================================

 > _"There are certain things you do not in good conscience do to humans.
-To data, you can do whatever you like."_—Nikhil Sonnad, data journalist and technology commentator
+To data, you can do whatever you like."_<br/>—Nikhil Sonnad, data journalist and technology commentator

 In this chapter, we begin to engage with the expanded research question laid out in [7.1](#exRQ).
 Considering how better HDR might be achieved in practice generates further questions.
 Like SI's _barriers cascade_ [@li2010], what barriers exist that inhibit the building or adoption of human-centric technologies?
 What opportunities might overcome these barriers?
 How can we catalyse progress toward _MyData_'s human-centric agenda [@mydata2017declaration]?
 What challenges are faced when attempting to build human-centric technologies for today's world?
 Building on an understanding of human experience of the data-centric world, can we more provide an outlook for PDE design & development and define a _research agenda_ for the next step of tackling the PDE challenge?